CHTT-FM

-CHTT-FM (103.1 MHz) is a commercial radio station in Victoria, British Columbia.
-The station is owned by Rogers Radio, a division of Rogers Sports & Media, and airs an adult hits radio format.
-It subscribes to the JACK FM radio service and is branded as Jack 103.1.
+CHTT-FM (103.1 FM) is a commercial radio station licensed to Victoria, British Columbia, Canada.
+The station is owned by Rogers Radio, a division of Rogers Sports & Media, and airs an adult hits format branded as "Jack 103.1".
 Its studios are at 817 Fort Street in Downtown Victoria.
-While some JACK FM stations are automated, CHTT-FM has DJs on weekdays.

-CHTT-FM has an effective radiated power (ERP) of 20,000 watts.
-The transmitter is on Fulton Road in the Colwood.
+The transmitter is on Fulton Road in Colwood.
 The signal can be heard around lower Vancouver Island and in some sections of Washington state.